goenning/kubedir/README.md

 Visit https://kubedir.com to see the directory.

+We value quality over quantity.

 This is a work in progress.
 Please contribute!

 ### Roadmap

-- Expand to new topics;
+- Expand to new topics:
 - Add "Features" to each alternative
 - Add option to compare different alternatives
 - Add a global "Search" functionality